vorxsaken/mi/README.md

 ## 🎯 About Me

 Hello!
-I'm Vorxsaken, a passionate fullstack developer dedicated to crafting efficient and innovative applications.
+I'm fahmi, a passionate fullstack developer dedicated to crafting efficient and innovative applications.
 My goal is to bridge the gap between functionality and user experience, ensuring that every project I undertake not only meets technical requirements but also delights users.

 ---